-The purpose of Hooker Park is for public recreation, the assigned categories are Sportsground, Natural Area - Foreshore and General Community Use.
-This purpose and categories align with the reserve's past and current use and corporate objectives.
-Refer to the LEP for permissible uses in the RE1 zone and other attributes present on the site, including but not limited to; terrestrial biodiversity, Aboriginal heritage and the presence of acid sulfate soils.
+The purpose of Cowrie Island Reserve is for public recreation, the assigned category is Natural Area - Foreshore.
+The purpose and category align with the reserve's past and current use and corporate objectives.
+Refer to the LEP for permissible uses in the RE1 zone and other attributes present on the site, including but not limited to heritage conservation.